How to Buy an RV to Live In

 What are your RV Living Needs?

 For me, room to work and live with an 11 year old, 55 pound dog (Capone), who sleeps with me was a big consideration (sleeping in a cab-over wasn’t an option).
 While the whole idea of RV living was to be outside more, I knew I’d be inside working a lot and wanted a separate work/sleep space.
-I’m also vegan and love to cook, so a full kitchen was a must for me.
+I’m also vegan and love to cook, therefore a full kitchen was a must for me.
 Storage was also a big consideration.
-I sold everything I owned and didn’t want to pay for storage so all my worldly possessions needed to fit inside my RV (honestly it was just a few storage bins of stuff), And, because I wanted to start my new life debt free, I had a $10,000 cash budget.
+I sold everything I owned and didn’t want to pay for storage so all my worldly possessions needed to fit inside my RV (honestly it was just a few storage bins of stuff), Furthermore, because I wanted to start my new life debt free, I had a $10,000 cash budget.

 What Size RV is Right for You?